RammasEchor/RammasEchor.github.io/Week_Pages/Week12_Jun.md

 - Does not need a contiguous block of memory
 - Insertion and removal of elements from any position is possible
 - Accessing an element requires iterating from the first element to the desired one through all the elements between them.
-This means any form of indexing is no efficient
+This means any form of indexing is not efficient

 The *handler* to the simplest list points to the initial element.
 The end of the list may be obtained when the current element `next` pointer is `null`.
 Handles now have more overhead, for example, `size` and `type`.